top of page

 The window came into sight to the Senate Office Building.
 A large charred hole still smoked off the South-East corner.

-“The command staff that had set up outside were waiting on another helicopter to get staff and civilians out of here.
+“The command staff that set up outside were waiting on another helicopter to get staff and civilians out of here.
 That’s when our barriers gave out.
 Just too many bodies.
 I don’t know what exactly happened, but that helicopter went sporadic in the sky and went down right there.
 Our radios rely on relays around town to get their reach.
 Turns out, the top of the Senate Building was one of our relays.
 When that bird went down, it took it out, cutting this area of town off from being able to talk.
 You were close, so we heard you transmit.”
 Jacob noted.

 “I see you found him.”
 The soldier in the prone spoke, but didn’t move from the rifle he laid behind.